 Trump Interior pick to clarify stance on federal land development

-A U.S. Senate committee will grill President-elect Donald Trump’s pick to run the Department of the Interior, Congressman Ryan Zinke of Montana, during a confirmation hearing on Tuesday that is likely to focus on how he would balance development and conservation on America’s vast public lands.
+A U.S. Senate committee will grill President-elect Donald Trump’s pick to run the Department of the Interior, Representative Ryan Zinke of Montana, during a confirmation hearing on Tuesday that was likely to focus on how he would balance development and conservation on America’s vast public lands.

-The former Navy SEAL commander, an avid hunter and angler, emerged as a surprise pick to head the department in part because he has embraced federal stewardship of national parks, forests and refuges – rejecting the Republican party’s official position to sell off acreage to states that might prioritize drilling, mining and grazing in some areas.
+The former Navy SEAL commander, an avid hunter and angler, emerged as a surprise pick to head the department, in part because he has embraced federal stewardship of national parks, forests and refuges – rejecting the Republican Party’s official position to sell off acreage to states that might prioritize drilling, mining and cattle grazing in some areas.

+In prepared remarks seen by Reuters before the hearing, Zinke struck a moderate tone, saying that he recognizes that some federal lands require strong protection while others are better suited for “multiple use using best practices, sustainable policies and objective science.”
+He also called himself an “unapologetic admirer of Teddy Roosevelt,” a former Republican president who pioneered public land conservation.

-The Interior Department oversees territories covering a fifth of the country’s surface from the Arctic to the Gulf of Mexico, comprising sensitive wildlife habitats, iconic landscapes, and overlying rich deposits of oil, gas and coal and important pasture lands for ranchers.
+The Interior Department oversees territories covering a fifth of the United States’ surface from the Arctic to the Gulf of Mexico, comprising sensitive wildlife habitats, iconic landscapes, and overlying rich deposits of oil, gas and coal and important pasturelands for ranchers.

 Obama’s Interior Department banned new coal mining leases on federal property early in 2016, and more recently placed parts of the offshore Arctic and Atlantic off-limits to drilling and declared national monuments that protect large parts of Utah and Nevada from development.